 Traffic Flow Maps – Tennessee Roads and Streets 2002 (TDOT)

-The last four-lane section of Interstate 75 through Tampa Bay was expanded by fall of 2015.
+The last four-lane section of Interstate 75 through Tampa Bay was expanded by Fall 2015.

 From Miami north to Tampa, Interstate 75 parallels U.S. 41.
-U.S. 41 is a toll-free alternative to Interstate 75 across the Everglades and through Big Cypress National Preserve, but with only two lanes and limited passing opportunities.
-Upon reaching the turnoff to Marco Island at its junction with Florida 951, U.S. 41 becomes very congested and slow as it ascends the Gulf Coast of Florida.
-Since completion of Interstate 75 through Southwest Florida in the mid-1980s, through traffic has diverted from U.S. 41 to Interstate 75.
-With the inland suddenly open for development as never before, Interstate 75 fostered the construction of housing, shopping, and entire communities within the shadow of the freeway.
+U.S. 41 is a toll-free alternative to I-75 across the Everglades and through Big Cypress National Preserve, but with only two lanes and limited passing opportunities.
+Upon reaching the turnoff to Marco Island at SR 951, U.S. 41 becomes very congested and slow as it ascends the Gulf Coast of Florida.
+Since completion of Interstate 75 through Southwest Florida in the mid-1980s, through traffic has diverted from U.S. 41 to I-75.
+With the inland suddenly open for development as never before, I-75 fostered the construction of housing, shopping, and entire communities within the shadow of the freeway.
 Previously empty interchanges grew to include traveler services, malls, and condominiums.
 Traffic has increased between Naples and Tampa due to the explosive growth of this region, and much of the route carries at least six lanes now.
-A previous widening plan under consideration for Interstate 75 in Collier and Lee Counties north of Florida 951 focused on financing expansion with toll (HOT) lanes.
+A previous widening plan under consideration for Interstate 75 in Collier and Lee Counties north of SR 951 focused on financing expansion with toll (HOT) lanes.
 In 2005, state legislation approved the Southwest Florida Expressway Authority (now defunct) to oversee this future widening.
-And commonly known as the IROX project, the first 30 mile portion transformed Interstate 75 from four to six lanes between Collier County 846 (Immokalee Road) in North Naples to Florida 884 (Colonial Boulevard) in Ft.
+And commonly known as the IROX project, the first 30 mile portion transformed Interstate 75 from four to six lanes between Collier County Road 846 (Immokalee Road) in North Naples to SR 884 (Colonial Boulevard) in Ft.
 Myers.

-Until the completion of the freeway from Tampa to Naples in the mid-1980s south of the Tampa-St. Petersburg metropolitan area, Interstate 75 reached its southern terminus at the interchange of Interstate 4 and Interstate 275 in downtown Tampa.
-Prior to its extension south of Tampa, I-4 continued southwest on current I-275 south to St Petersburg, where it ended near downtown.
+Until the completion of the freeway from Tampa to Naples in the mid-1980s south of the Tampa-St. Petersburg metropolitan area, Interstate 75 reached its southern terminus at the interchange of I-4 and I-275 in Downtown Tampa.
+Prior to its extension south of Tampa, I-4 continued southwest on current I-275 south to St Petersburg, where it ended near Downtown.
 So when it came time to extend Interstate 75, planners had a decision: should I-75 be routed through Tampa and St. Petersburg or keep it inland as a bypass of the metropolitan area?
-The initial decision was to route Interstate 75 along the current alignment of Interstate 275 through both Tampa and St. Petersburg, while an Interstate 75E was proposed to take the current alignment of I-75 east of town.
+The initial decision was to route I-75 along the current alignment of I-275 through both Tampa and St. Petersburg, while an Interstate 75E was proposed to take the current alignment of I-75 east of the urban area.
 By 1973, the current configuration for I-75 was selected, and the freeway was completed east of Tampa Bay in 1986.
 Even so, the unmarked Florida state road designations allude to the former route of I-75, with SR 93 accompanying I-275 through St. Petersburg and Tampa and SR 93A overlaying I-75 around the east side of Tampa Bay.

 Interstate 75 widens to eight lanes through the Brandon area east of Tampa due to commuter traffic.
-North of Tampa, Interstate 75 becomes the main gateway corridor from the Midwest states to Florida.
-Traffic is funneled to Interstate 75 via Interstate 74 and Interstate 64 from Indianapolis, Milwaukee, Chicago, St. Louis, and Minneapolis.
+North of Tampa, I-75 becomes the main gateway corridor from the Midwest states to Florida.
+Traffic is funneled to I-75 via I-74 and I-64 from Indianapolis, Milwaukee, Chicago, St. Louis, and Minneapolis.
 The I-75 mainline carries travelers from Detroit and Ontario.
 Many segments of I-75 are subject to delay as a result of the increased traffic related to the Christmas holidays and spring break.

 The following are key dates in the history of Interstate 75 in Florida:8